adamdecaf/pickling-migration-test/README.md

   - [ ] Adding a method that has a default should work.
 - [x] Delete Tests
   - [x] Deleting a method from a model should allow us to continue reading.
+- [ ] Option Tests
+  - [ ] Reading a model that has an Option[T] should give None if the field doesn't exist.

 ## Learn More